 Internal Rhyme Comes Just in Time

 There's a reason they call it wordplay.
 Study language enough, and it becomes play to choose tropes that express more than the action or setting.
 Trying to set up a lighthearted theme?
 Rhyme is one of the most enjoyable ways to bring the fun to life.
-For example, in my upcoming novel, The Taste of Truth; Candid Confessions of a Dedicated Liar, a character in the opening scene is trying to accomplish two goals.
+For example, in my colleague's upcoming novel, The Taste of Truth; Candid Confessions of a Dedicated Liar, a character in the opening scene is trying to accomplish two goals.
 Devlin, a novice Wiccan, is attending an ad hoc ceremony designed to help a friend meet a nice guy on a blind date.
 But unfortunately, the rooster she needs to complete the ceremony has, well, flown the coop ... eluding her in a large hibiscus bush.
 So, she summons her wits and utters this incantation for divine help:

 Yet the leaves here thicken,